All Episodes

 And that's too why the whole like trying to frame it in very safe language of the individual versus the collective is like wrong.

-Because when the immigrant is going to these cities and signing up without a second's hesitation to get all this free stuff paid for by Americans, the the idea behind collectivism is that we're focused on the collective, which implies a sense of sacrifice.
+Because when the immigrant is going to these cities and signing up without a second's hesitation to get all this free stuff paid for by Americans, the idea behind collectivism is that we're focused on the collective, which implies a sense of sacrifice.

-Those people are doing that actually with extremely selfish intentions with no thought of how they're going to pay that back.
+Those people are doing that actually with extremely selfish intentions, with no thought of how they're going to pay that back.

 So it's actually not collectivist at all.